sitandr/typst-examples-book/src/packages/math.md

 #import "@preview/physica:0.9.0": tensor, grad
 #set math.equation(numbering: "(1)")

-// The position of the indicies matters.
+// The position of the indices matters.
 $ tensor(T,+a,-b) != tensor(T,-a,+b) $ // (1)

 // The spacing is flexible.